Erect-crested Penguin vs King Penguin

 Do Erect-crested Penguins and King Penguins live in the same area?

-Erect-crested Penguins are found in Bounty Islands, Antipodes Islands (New Zealand).
-King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
+No, their ranges do not overlap.
+Erect-crested Penguins are found in Bounty Islands, Antipodes Islands (New Zealand), while King Penguins live in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
+This geographic separation means they face different environmental pressures and predator communities.